olielvewen/QDvGrab/README.md

 # QDvGrab

-QDvGrab is a Gui in Python 3 and QT5 for dvgrab.
+QDvGrab is a Gui in PyQt5 (using Python 3 and QT5 in backend) for dvgrab.
 The only main purpose is to grab your films from a DV or HDV Camcorder in an easy way.

 About